Although most nuts contain similar nutrients, different types of nuts

 Walnuts also contain high levels of serotonin, one of the brain chemicals sometimes implicated in migraine.
 Further, walnut contains a dozen different pain-relieving compounds.

-Goodness Direct stock all different types of nuts, whole, ground, flaked, roasted, organic and anything else you might be looking for.
+If you live in the UK, you can buy Nuts from Goodness Direct.
+They stock all different types of nuts, whole, ground, flaked, roasted, organic and anything else you might be looking for.